cloudfoundry-attic/vblob/README.md

     $> git clone <project-url> <target-directory>
     $> cd <target-directory>
-    $> cp config.json.sample config.json
+    $> cp config.json.default config.json

 now edit `config.json`

-## FS driver setup
-The FS driver uses directories and files starting at a "root" location in the local file system.
-For scalability, the fs driver design supports multiple instances of the gateway operating on the same files.
-Metadata and blobs live in separate physical files in different directories.
-New files do not replace existing files until they have been fully uploaded and persisted.
-Old files are cleaned up using garbage collection processes which run in the background.

-## S3 driver setup
-The S3 driver requires a valid id/key pair from your Amazon S3 storage account (no additional metadata storage is used)

 ## Configuration via config.json
 The gateway and its drivers can be configured via config.json which is read at startup.
-Values that need to be configured are indicated with `<value>`.
+This file is structured as an array of drivers each with a name, type, and options, followed by some global options which include the name of the current driver.
+It is possible to configure multiple drivers of the same same type in the same file, but only one of these will be activated on startup.

 Drivers are assumed to live under `./drivers/<type>` -- currently only `fs` and `s3` driver types are included.

+The FS driver stores all blobs in directories and files under a "root" location in the local file system.
+The default location if this value is unspecified is `./fs_root`

+The S3 driver requires a valid key and secret from your Amazon S3 storage account.
+All operations are simply passed through the gateway and handled by S3.

+NOTE: if no config.json file is found, the gateway will use the settings from `config.json.default`.
+The following listing shows all currently available config.json options for the FS and S3 drivers.

     {
         "drivers": [